WikiLogic/wikilogic.github.io/README.md

 ---

 If you're not comfortable digging into the main codebase, this docs site has [it's own repo](https://github.com/WikiLogic/wikilogic.github.io) and [wikilogicfoundation.org](http://www.wikilogicfoundation.org/) has a repo for it's [WordPress theme](https://github.com/WikiLogic/foundation).
 We need help with those areas as well!

+---

+ideas:

+2 people disagree - make a bet on if something is correct or not - build something around this.
+Bet against WL?